Mt Coot-tha zipline

 It will be an engaging walking tour exploring things such as bush tucker and Aboriginal stories.

-It will be constructed above JC Slaughter Falls and will link the treetop canopy tour and the arrival centre.
+Constructed will take place above JC Slaughter Falls and will link the treetop canopy tour and the arrival centre.

 The arrival centre will be situated at the former Legacy Way workforce car park located on Sir Samuel Griffith Drive.
 It will include administration and operations for the zipline.
-The proposed arrival centre includes 102 off-street car parks and 33 on-street car parks for zipline customers.
+The proposed arrival centre includes 102 off-street car parks zipline customers.
+This separate carpark complements more than 130 existing on-street carparks.
+A shuttle service is proposed, not only for zipline customers but also for the general public.
+This will improve accessibility and connectivity around the mountain.
+It will also ease traffic congestion and the impacts to existing carpark facilities.

 Land management plans are a requirement of the Queensland Government for certain parcels of trust land managed by trustees, such as Councils.
 Trust land is a collective term used to describe state-owned land, which has been reserved or granted in trust under the Land Act 1994 for a particular purpose.

-The draft land management plan will provide the Queensland Government with information regarding the proposed establishment of the Mt Coot-tha zipline, under a new trustee lease.
+The Draft Land Management Plan will provide the Queensland Government with information regarding the proposed establishment, under a new trustee lease.

 - provide a framework for Council to inform site planning, decision making and strategies for Mt Coot-tha